quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC exposes some information to the network in the unencrypted part of the header, either before the encryption context is established or because the information is intended to be used by the network.
+For more information on manageability of QUIC ofsee also {{?I-D.ietf-quic-manageability}}.
-QUIC has a long header that exposes some additional information (the version and the source connection ID), while the short header exposes only the destination connection ID.
+QUIC has a long header that
+exposes some additional information (the version and the source connection ID), while the short header exposes only the destination connection ID.
 In QUIC version 1, the long header is used during connection establishment,